-- Post office hours and be available to help students at the stated office hours.
+- Post weekly office hours in the course or laboratory syllabus, and be available to help students at the stated office hours.

-- Conduct end-of-semester WMU-ICES course evaluations; performance will be noted and taken into consideration in future awards.
+- Conduct end-of-semester WMU course evaluations; performance will be noted and taken into consideration in future awards.

-The graduate adviser will be responsible for communicating with faculty, instructors and head TAs each semester to find out if these performance criteria have been met.
-TAs will receive a letter evaluating teaching performance on the grounds stated above.
-TAs must receive a “satisfactory” or better teaching evaluation letter for each semester of study for which the student is a TA.
+Each semester, TAs will receive an evaluation by their course supervisor or laboratory coordinator using the criteria stated above.
+The graduate advisor is responsible for obtaining the teaching evaluation forms from faculty, and for communicating the performance rating to each TA.
+TAs must receive a “satisfactory” or better teaching evaluation for each semester for which the student is a TA.
 They will have one semester to attend to any outstanding items as noted in the teaching evaluation letter.
 Receiving a less than “satisfactory” rating in the teaching evaluation letter for two consecutive semesters will be grounds for revoking the TA.